yamcs/yamcs-studio/docs/widgets/_props/enabled.rst

 Enabled (``enabled``)
-    Unset to make this control widget not operatable.
+    Unset to make this control widget unusable.